zbraiterman/salesforce-programmable-wallets/README.md

 This Open Source project requires you to register a developer key.
 This will be clarified in Milestone 3 as we prepare for final release.
 We are able to connect to the developer account.
 All "scaffolding is done."

-For an explanation of the screen, please view [Milestone 1 Explainer Video](https://youtu.be/XJlX5Affdg8)
+For an explanation of the screen, please view [Milestone 1 Explainer Video](https://youtu.be/XJlX5Affdg8).

 ### Milestone 2 - Wallet Sets, Wallets, etc.

 Milestone 2 demostrates the creation of Wallet Sets, Wallets of both types, and them showing up on the Circle Console.
-Milestone 3 was created contemporanously to Milestone 3.
+Milestone 3 was created contemporanously to Milestone 2.

 ![](https://github.com/MuKnSys/web3-wallet-for-salesforce/blob/main/documentation-and-images/screenshot-wallet-sets-with-wallets.jpg)

 To utilize the Wallet Sets and Wallets, follow the setup steps below (Milestone 3) to create and register your API key.

 1. Set up the APIKey and Cypher Text (Milestone 3).
-2. Launch Programmable Wallets for Salesforce in the App Switcher
+2. Launch Programmable Wallets for Salesforce in the App Switcher.
 3. Create a New Wallet Set (name it, hit create).
 4. Create one or more new Wallets in the Wallet Set.
-5. Verify your Wallet on the [Circle Console Developer Controlled Wallets](https://console.circle.com/wallets/dev/wallets)
+5. Verify your Wallet on the [Circle Console Developer Controlled Wallets](https://console.circle.com/wallets/dev/wallets).

-To see these features, watch [Milestone 2 during Milestone 2/3 Demo Video](https://youtu.be/4BBZACRtaew?si=BNENamc_rpDT1pKC&t=108)
+To see these features, watch [Milestone 2 during Milestone 2/3 Demo Video](https://youtu.be/4BBZACRtaew?si=BNENamc_rpDT1pKC&t=108).

 ### Milestone 3 - API Key, Cypher Text Creation and Storage

-This Open Source Project now has custom Lightning Web Components to run the Javascript necessary for registration.
+This Open Source Project now has custom Lightning Web Components to run the JavaScript necessary for registration.

 ![](https://github.com/MuKnSys/web3-wallet-for-salesforce/blob/main/documentation-and-images/screenshot-configuration-data.jpg)

-1. Create a Circle Developer Account and Login [Circle Console](https://console.circle.com/)
+1. Create a Circle Developer Account and Login [Circle Console](https://console.circle.com/).
 2. Check your email to confirm and complete the account.
-3. Grant your user the Permission Set "Programmable Wallets Admin"
+3. Grant your user the Permission Set, "Programmable Wallets Admin".
-  1. Click the Gear for Setup
+  1. Click the Gear for Setup.
-  2. Quick Find "Users"
+  2. Quick Find "Users".
   3. Click on your user and scroll down to Permission Sets.
   4. Edit Assignments, and give yourself the [Programmable Wallets Admin permission](https://github.com/MuKnSys/web3-wallet-for-salesforce/blob/main/documentation-and-images/screenshot-permission-set.jpg).
 4. In Salesforce Programmable Wallet Setup, Start the Configuration Process
-5. Create an API Key on the [API & Client Keys of the Circle Console](https://console.circle.com/api-keys)
+5. Create an API Key on the [API & Client Keys of the Circle Console](https://console.circle.com/api-keys).
-6. Register the Cypher Text on the [Circle Console Entity Secret Page](https://console.circle.com/wallets/dev/configurator/entity-secret)
+6. Register the Cypher Text on the [Circle Console Entity Secret Page](https://console.circle.com/wallets/dev/configurator/entity-secret).
-7. Follow the Step by Step Creation Process to generate the Wallets (above)
+7. Follow the Step by Step Creation Process to generate the Wallets (above).

 Note: There is no supported way to copy the Cypher Text except via the NodeJS or Python SDKs.
 Therefore you must copy and paste it into the console.